John James Abert

 Abert was a member of a number of legal, geographical and scientific societies.
 He was also a member of the Geographical Society of Paris, the Société de Géographie.
 He retired from the Army in September 1861.
 Abert died in Washington, D.C., and was buried in Rock Creek Cemetery.

 When he died, the US War Department wrote about Abert's accomplishments with the Corps of Topographical Engineers: "The Army and the country will not need to be reminded of the vast interest and value attached to the operations of this Corps since its organization.
 The geographical and other information concerning this continent which its officers have collected and published has challenged the admiration of the scientific world, while the practical benefit of their labors has been felt in nearly every State and every Territory; the whole forming a proud monument to him who was its founder.
 As a citizen and a man, Colonel Abert was remarkable for the steadfastness of his friendships, for his candor and unostentatious hospitality.
 Equally unostentatious, but no less sincere, was the simple piety which supported his declining years, and left behind an example which the proudest soldier would not be ashamed to follow."

 Abert is the namesake of Lake Albert in South Dakota.
 Captain John C. Fremont named Lake Abert and Abert Rim in his honor when his 1843 expedition passed through southern Oregon.
-Abert's towhee, and American Sparrow carries his name.
 The Abert's squirrel was also named after him.